 Nightstop Volunteer Host

-At Sussex Nightstop our aim is to reach young people and adults who are at risk of homelessness before they have to sleep rough and are therefore made vulnerable to all of the risks associated with street homelessness.
-To do this, we train Volunteer Hosts to safely offer emergency accommodation in their homes to those people referred to and assessed as suitable by Sussex Nightstop.
-Whilst clients are accessing the service our partner agencies work with the client around their wellbeing and long term housing plan.
+Sussex Nightstop reaches young people and adults at risk of homelessness before they have to sleep rough and are made vulnerable to the risks associated with street homelessness.
+Our Hosts offer short-stays of a few nights to a few weeks to people referred to and assessed as suitable by our team.
+This 'safe' base allows guests to concentrate on finding a longer-term home.

-Hosts are required to provide a Nightstop guest with a warm welcome, an evening meal, washing facilities, a bed for the night, breakfast and most importantly, a listening ear or a ‘bit of space’ whichever is required.
+Hosts provide a Nightstop guest with a private room, warm welcome, an evening meal, washing facilities, breakfast and a listening ear or 'a bit of space’, whichever is required.
 They may also offer a comfortable place to stay during daytime hours.

 - Ability to be non-judgemental and treat all clients with sensitivity and respect, whatever their backgrounds, opinions, cultural and ethical beliefs.